 An alternative, quicker option, although more expensive, is to take a taxi.
 The most safe and secure way to do this is by using one of the taxi firms with desks inside the airport: Taxi Green, Taxi Direct and Taxi 365.
 The fee should be around 60 soles – this is what we paid with Taxi Green, and we were pleased with the service.
 Alternatively, you can ask your accommodation if they can arrange a transfer for you.

-It’s not a good idea to try and use Uber.
+We do not recommend using Uber.
 The service is banned at Lima Airport, and while a driver might accept your order, it’s likely to be cancelled when they are stopped from entering.

 Barranco is a bohemian district located four kilometres or so down the coast from Miraflores, and makes for a great alternative base for backpackers.